 During his Fellowship, he performed at the 2017 Kokomai Creative Festival and at the BLOCK PARTY - both concerts were held at Aratoi Museum.
 He also worked on his composition, 'Night Forest'.

 2015 - Inaugural Music Fellow - Jona Byron, from Australia.
 A musician and filmmaker based in Melbourne, during his fellowship, Byron composed five songs and performed at two house concerts in Masterton.
 One of his songs was part of the 15th anniversary exhibition at Aratoi Museum in 2015-2016.
 For more on Jona: Bandcamp and SoundCloud

-New Zealand Pacific Studio Artist Residency Programme invites applications from creative practitioners working in music for the inaugural “Carterton District Music Fellowship” in Wairarapa, New Zealand.
+New Zealand Pacific Studio Artist Residency Programme invites applications from creative practitioners working in music for this 3-week Fellowship in Carterton, Wairarapa, New Zealand.

 Open to Aotearoa New Zealand-based artists only.

 Practitioners with experience in writing their own material and in performance are welcomed to apply.